2020 Job Bank Wage data

 For more information please see the Industry Training Authority website at www.itabc.ca.

-Concrete finishers who are certified for that occupation by a regulator elsewhere in Canada can apply for the same certification from the regulator in B.C.
+Workers who are certified for an occupation by a regulator elsewhere in Canada can apply for the same certification from the regulator in B.C.
 Under the terms of the Canadian Free Trade Agreement (CFTA), most applicants who are transferring their credentials from elsewhere in Canada will not be required to complete additional training or testing.
 However, the B.C. regulator may ask applicants to provide further information such as a letter of good standing, references, or criminal record check.

 For those who trained outside of Canada and never received certification from any Canadian jurisdiction, a full assessment is likely needed.
 Most occupational regulators have a process for assessment and recognize internationally trained applicants.